 Robotics is the design, creation, analysis, and use of embodied computational systems that interact with the physical and human environment.
-The study of robotics and its place in the world draws on many fields of engineering, including computer science, mechanical engineering, artificial intelligence, computer vision, electrical engineering, control systems, human-robot/computer interaction, and biomedical engineering.
-Robotics will integrate knowledge from these fields for applications to Robotics.
+The study of robotics and its place in the world draws on many fields of engineering, including: computer science; mechanical engineering; artificial intelligence; computer vision; electrical engineering; control systems; human-robot/computer interaction and biomedical engineering.
+The institute integrates knowledge from these fields for applications to robotics.

 U-M Robotics currently offers Master’s and Ph.D. degrees.
 Both programs share a common set of course requirements.
 Ph.D. students must additionally complete a set of qualifying exams to become Ph.D. candidates, and then complete a thesis.

 This program has three main core technical areas.
 These three areas are integrated in order to implement a functioning robot: